-‘Bogus’ Ukraine theory led to Trump’s abuse, Dems tell trial
+Democrats argue ‘right matters’ in Trump impeachment trial

 On Friday, the Democrats will press their final day of arguments before skeptical Republican senators, focusing on the second article of impeachment, obstruction of Congress’ investigation.

-As the audience of Senate jurors sat through another long day, and night, the prosecutors outlined how they said Trump abused power for his own personal political benefit ahead of the 2020 election, even as the nation’s top FBI and national security officials were publicly warning off the theory that it was Ukraine, not Russia, that interfered in the 2016 election.
+As the audience of Senate jurors sat through another long day, and night, the prosecutors outlined the charge.
+They argued that Trump abused power for his own personal political benefit ahead of the 2020 election, even as the nation’s top FBI and national security officials were publicly warning off the theory that it was Ukraine, not Russia, that interfered in the 2016 election.

-“That’s what Donald Trump wanted investigated or announced — this completely bogus Kremlin-pushed conspiracy theory,” said Rep. Adam Schiff, the chairman of the House Intelligence Committee who is leading the prosecution, during Thursday’s session, which wrapped around 10:30 p.m.
-ET.
+“That’s what Donald Trump wanted investigated or announced — this completely bogus Kremlin-pushed conspiracy theory,” said Rep. Adam Schiff, the chairman of the House Intelligence Committee who is leading the prosecution, during Thursday’s session.

-Trump is accused of seeking the Ukrainian investigation — and probes of political foe Joe Biden and Biden’s son — while holding back congressionally approved military aid as leverage.
-Schiff said, “You can imagine what a danger that presents to this country.”
+At the close of the evening, Schiff made an emotional plea to senators to consider what was at stake as Trump is accused of seeking Ukrainian probes of political foe Joe Biden and Biden’s son while holding back congressionally approved military aid as leverage.

+“Right matters,” he said, quoting Army officer Lt.
+Col. Alex Vindman who had testified in the House.
+“Otherwise we are lost.”

 The president is facing trial in the Senate after the House impeached him last month, accusing Trump of abusing his office by asking Ukraine for the investigations while withholding the aid from a U.S. ally at war with bordering Russia.
 The second article of impeachment accuses him of obstructing Congress by refusing to turn over documents or allow officials to testify in the House probe.